 Be a Canadian citizen, in their third year of pursuing a Bachelor of Science in Engineering, at a Canadian or US University.

 Be an SPE member at the time of your application.
-If you are not a member yet, you can easily join for free HERE
+If you are not a member yet, you can easily join for free HERE, courtesy of Chevron.

 *Please note that the quality of your application will be taken into account by the SPECEF Scholarship Committee.
 Make sure you have all documents uploaded and that they are clear and readable.
 Please refrain from submitting additional documents that do not support your application directly.